zedlopez/ifm/The Recipe Book.md

 	Understand "giant" as a man when the item described is tall.

-"The item described" here refers to the thing being named. "...when" can even be useful in defining new commands, and [Quiz Show] demonstrates how to ask open-ended questions that the player can answer only on the subsequent turn.
+`The item described` here refers to the thing being named. `...when` can even be useful in defining new commands, and [Quiz Show] demonstrates how to ask open-ended questions that the player can answer only on the subsequent turn.

 Properties can also be matched without fuss: